RagnarB83/ash-documentation/docs/molcrys.rst

 Note: To restart a geometry optimization of the cluster it is best to locate the file "Fragment-currentgeo.ygg" (written and updated in each optimization step) and use this to restart a QM/MM geometry optimization.
-This file contains coordinates for the whole system but with updated coordinates for the active region and the previously optimized charges.s
+This file contains coordinates for the whole system but with updated coordinates for the active region and the previously optimized charges.

 Note: